 ACE Students are invited and encouraged to attend the open houses offered by the four participating colleges.
 To receive ACE credit you must still complete the 'College Visit Form'.

-ACE coalition colleges visiting Info: SUNY Cortland; Cornell; Ithaca College; TC3
+ACE coalition colleges visiting Info: SUNY Cortland, Cornell, Ithaca College, Tompkins Cortland

 - All events are FREE for ACE students/families.
 You may contact us for information on any events.

 - Fliers are only sent out for the major events.
-We do not send a separate flier or invitation for Dessert and Dramas, Gallery Talk and Tour, or College Night.
+We do not send a separate flier or invitation for College Theater or the Gallery Talk and Tour, or College Night.

 You must make a note of them from the ACE Newsletter/Calendar.